mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/services.md

 Services: An overloaded and problematic term.
 Still, we need them.
 What did Eric Evans himself actually think of them?

-> When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as standalone interface declared as a SERVICE.
+> When a significant process or transformation in the domain is not a natural responsibility of an ENTITY or VALUE OBJECT, add an operation to the model as a standalone interface declared as a SERVICE.
 Define the interface in terms of the language of the model and make sure the operation name is part of the UBIQUITOUS LANGUAGE.
 Make the SERVICE stateless.
 >
 > —Source: Eric Evans, _Domain-Driven Design: Tackling Complexity in the Heart of Software_ (p.
 106)